 These emitter bins are NOT available to the general public OR even other LED Manufacturers.

 The Proprietary Patented Cree & Osram Olson emitters developed for these specific applications have the highest PAR, PUR, Lumens per Watt, & Focused Lumens of any other LED emitter.
 These easily out produce most popular HO/VHO T5 & CFL lights when compared apples to apples with much less wasted light energy in the mostly useless yellow/green spectrum & more.

 *For this reason an AquaRay LED may seem less bright than some HO T5 lights with the naked eye, the actual output of light energy in spectrums we cannot see is much higher!

-When the outdated "watts per gallon rule" for planted/reef aquariums (@ 4 watts per gallon) is applied to a TMC GroBeam (as an example), this can come out to requiring only .6 watt per gallon for the high PUR TMC LED Lights (.8 watt per gallon for advanced reefs).
+* When the "watts per gallon rule" for planted/reef aquariums (@ 4 watts per gallon) is applied to a TMC GroBeam (as an example), this can come out to requiring only .6 watt per gallon for the high PUR TMC LED Lights (.8 watt per gallon for advanced reefs).

 See Aquarium Lighting; Useful Light Energy

 Studies/Test in plant growth has shown a 12 Watt 6500K Full spectrum/daylight LED Surpassing a similar 175 Watt 6500K Full spectrum Metal Halide!!